eeeraiii/modelling_for_a_weather_based_spotify_playlist/readme.md

 ### 🙋‍♂️ Will the Model Recommend a Specific Song Per Day, Based on That Day's Weather?
 **No.** This is because I found this approach too limiting to cater to the variety of ways people may change their music listening habits according to the weather.

 For example, on a cold and rainy winter day, some people may want to listen to slower, more mellow music to match the similarly downcast weather.
-However, others may want to listen to more upbeat, energetic music to maintain their focus throughout the working day under the same conditions
+However, others may want to listen to more upbeat, energetic music to maintain their focus throughout the working day under the same conditions.

 ### 🤔 So What will the Model Recommend?
 Instead of recommending a single song per day, I will make the model curate a whole playlist based on each day's weather.